STAT545-UBC/STAT545-UBC-original-website/cm002_r-rstudio-intro.md

     - [data](http://cdec.water.ca.gov/cgi-progs/reports/PRECIPOUT.2011) he was working with from California's Department of Water Resources Data Exchange Center
   * [The International Obfuscated C Code Contest](http://www.ioccc.org)
   * [swirl](http://swirlstats.com): "a software package for the R programming language that turns the R console into an interactive learning environment"

-#### For R novices

-Work through: [R basics, workspace and working directory, RStudio projects](block002_hello-r-workspace-wd-project.html) if we don't finish in class.

-#### For those familiar with R

-Check out [swirl](http://swirlstats.com).
-Work through one or more interactive courses with the goal of writing a short review (include in homework?).
-Feeling more ambitious?
-Check out [`swirlify`](http://swirlstats.com/swirlify/) and [create a new lesson](http://swirlstats.com/instructors.html).
-I'd be happy to help think up topics.